 And I remember walking around.
-There’s like thousands of people at this these cross tech games and they’re just like incredible incredible.
+There are thousands of people at these cross tech games and they’re just incredible.
 It’s in such good shape.
-I mean there’s like six packs everywhere everyone walks around with their shirts off of course.
+I mean there are like six-packs everywhere everyone walks around with their shirts off of course.
 Right.
 So is that gonna show it off.
 But you know I sort of thinking to myself like Man these people are so diehard.
 You know I knew just being in the business that I was in what it takes to maintain a body like that.
 And just knowing that all these people were doing it and I saw that wow this is an opportunity to sell a product some products into this community here and I think they would take off like wildfire.
 So that’s really where the idea came from.
 And that’s where the initial community and that’s that was going to be my core focus when I launched it.
 And that’s what we did.

 [00:05:55].070] – Gene Hammett

-So now you’ve got a CO Packer that takes care of like a lot of the production of the business for those that don’t really understand what co packing is going to explain to us.
+So now you’ve got a CO Packer that takes care of a lot of the production of the business for those that don’t really understand what co-packing is going to explain to us.